 6Note that the IV-procedure would break down already in the first stage if there is no wage stickiness for incumbent workers in the data.
-'Removing the match-specific fixed effects is an alternative way to address the problematic dependencies between the

 Removing the match-specific fixed effects is an alternative way to address the problematic dependencies between the measures of separations and firm-level wages discussed above.
 But since it is still less clear how to think of the wage metric in the composition cleaned firm-level wage derived from the RAMS data, we use it to form an instrument and use the firm-level wage from the FEK data, where the wage metric is clear (full time wage), as the explanatory variable.